RareSkills/blog/solidity-mutation-testing/solidity-mutation-testing.md

 In the example above, the inequality operator was flipped.
 If the unit tests still pass, then the unit tests are simply offering false assurance.

-It is important that the bugs be syntactically valid, i.e. still result in compilable solidity code.
+It is important that the bugs be syntactically valid, i.e. still result in compilable Solidity code.
 If the code doesn't compile, then it won't be possible to run the unit tests.

 ## Line Coverage Without Testing